top of page

 About us

-Opera Magnifico presents professional operatic productions for the local community of Gladstone NJ and the surrounding area.
-At the same time, Opera Magnifico provides emerging local operatic artists with an opportunity to perform operatic scenes and full roles in a professional setting.
-We are passionate about keeping the bel canto tradition of opera alive and providing elegant productions that invoke the glory of golden age era of opera.
+Opera Magnifico, a 501c3 non-profit organization, presents professional operatic productions for the local community surrounding Gladstone NJ , providing a niche that enriches the cultural offerings in the area near Somerset County.
+At the same time, Opera Magnifico provides emerging local operatic artists with an opportunity to perform operatic scenes and full roles in a professional setting, while receiving a modest stipend.
+Opera Magnifico is a platform for young and emerging artists to garner performance experience and dip their feet into the professional operatic world.
+We source these singers through a rigorous audition process.
+Our mission is to keep the bel canto tradition of opera alive and provide elegant productions that invoke the glory of golden age era of opera.
 We believe in compensating our artists for their work and supporting the careers of emerging and aspiring operatic artists.
-Opera Magnifico highlights some of the outstanding talent from the local NJ area and presents professional operatic productions at an affordable price.
-At the same time, our goal is to give talented young professional singers a chance to expand their resume and experience, without burdening their finances.
+Opera Magnifico also highlights some of the outstanding talent from the local NJ area in its professional operatic productions.

 Stephen Walley, Artistic Director